zipurman/oVIRT_Simple_Backup/README.md

 #### Manual Install

-The manual steps will walk you through the setup of the BackupEngine VM.
+The manual steps will walk you through the setup of the oVirtSimpleBackupVM.

-*It is HIGHLY recommended you read through the manual steps first to understand what you need to do*
+*It is HIGHLY recommended you read through the manual steps first to understand what you need to do!*

 [Debian Install Instructions](https://github.com/zipurman/oVIRT_Simple_Backup/blob/master/docs/install_debian.md)